Mrshenshen/CoHa/README.md

 1) **Uncertainty Modeling (UM):** This component employs the Subjective Logic theory to model the unreliability degree of generated responses, which enables the model to assess the extent of penalty for improper answers.

-2) **Diffusion-based Contrastive Constraint (DCC):** Designed to assign reasonable restraint to mitigate hallucinations according to uncertainty.
+2) **Diffusion-based Contrastive Constraint (DCC):** Designed to assign reasonable restraint to mitigate hallucinations according to uncertainty.

 3) **Interactive Refinement Module (IRM):** Focused on adding more fine-grained cues observed from the first-person view.